Steelcap/NSL-CompMod/README.md

 * Skulk hitbox changes reverted, hitbox is now smaller
 * Skulk wall jump force decreased to 5.2 from 6.4
 * Skulk speed reduction when sneaking increased to 50% from 33%
-* Skulks do not gain health from biomass after biomass 4 (84 hp)
 * Skulk Bite attack-pyramid base size reduced to 0.7-by-1 from 1.2-by-1.2
 * Gorges can now control which tunnel will be replaced when they place their third tunnel by crouching while placing it
 * Gorge air friction reduced, and now depends on velocity